nmckenzie22/nmckenzie22.github.io/README.md

 ![Bachelors Degree Percentage](images/bachelors-degree-percentage)

-The associate degree chart shows a very weak relationship between degree attainment and income.
-Counties with higher percentages of associate degree holders do not consistently report higher per capita income, and the nearly flat trendline suggests minimal predictive power.
-This implies that while associate degrees may offer personal or local benefits, they don’t appear to be a strong economic differentiator at the county level.

-In contrast, the scatterplot for bachelor’s degree attainment reveals a clear and consistent upward trend.
-As the share of bachelor’s degree holders increases, per capita income rises as well.
-The stronger correlation and steeper trendline suggest that bachelor’s degrees play a more significant role in shaping local economic outcomes.
+This scatterplot shows the relationship between bachelor’s degree attainment and per capita income across U.S. counties in 2021.
+Compared to the previous chart on associate degrees, this graph reveals a much clearer positive correlation.
+As the percentage of residents with a bachelor’s degree increases, per capita income tends to rise as well.
+The upward-sloping regression line confirms this trend, suggesting that counties with higher levels of four-year college attainment generally experience higher income levels.

-This comparison highlights that not all degrees contribute equally to income growth.
-While associate degrees are more widespread and accessible, their economic impact appears limited in comparison.
-These findings suggest that counties aiming to raise income levels may benefit more from investing in policies and programs that expand access to four-year college education.
+The spread of data is broader at higher education levels, reflecting greater variability in income among counties with more bachelor’s degree holders.
+Still, the clustering of points along the trend line indicates a stronger and more consistent link between bachelor’s degrees and economic prosperity.
+This pattern supports the hypothesis that bachelor’s-level education plays a more direct role in boosting income, and underscores the potential value of policies that increase access to four-year degree programs.

 ⸻